nvzh/tt-azure-tmp/README.md

 - Get rid of "--force-minimums" flag in MKE config

 ### Known Issues
-- Windows VM fails to spin up if cluster has MSR worker
+- Windows VM fails to spin up if cluster has MSR worker (Azure module)
+- WinRM without IP in launchpad.yaml (AWS module)
+- Durin creation of a cluster in AWS some Azure objects are being created (rg, sa, sg, net, etc.)